 - Meeting attendance of the Board of Directors

-- Communication and cooperation among each sub committee and Board of Directors
+- Communication and cooperation among each Sub-Committee and the Board of Directors

-- Performing duties in accordance with good corporate governance
+- Performing duties in compliance with good corporate governance

 - Opinion conclusion

-- 1.24 Appraisal of Chief Executive Officer's Performance
+- 1.24 Performance Appraisal of Top Management (Chief Executive Officer)

 - 1.26 Remuneration Structure for Non-Executive Board